 By looking at the above information, you may paraphrase the statements and write your introduction as:

-The given pie chart represents the percentage of food consumption by the teenagers in Australia in 2000.
+The pie chart that is given represents the percentage of food consumption by teenagers in Australia in 2000.

 Step 3: Analyse the Pie Chart Carefully